Health Care Administration Program - Houston Center

 HCA 5473.
 Health Information Management.
 The role of information systems and decision-making models in health care organizations.
 Health information topics including computer hardware and software, planning information processing, clinical and administrative systems, methods to support decision making, vendor evaluation and selection, and project management.
 Prerequisites: HCA 5103 and HCA 5223.
 Three lecture hours a week.
 Credit: Three hours.

 HCA 5483.
-Epidemiological Models for Health Services.
+Population Health Management.
 Basic measures and determinants of epidemiology; incorporation of research findings into management decisions.
 Use of logic and assumptions to assess and understand the health status of populations, the determinants of health and illness, and the factors that influence the delivery and use of health services.
 Social epidemiology including social and behavioral aspects of health and illness, utilization of health services, and patient and practitioner roles.
 Prerequisites: HCA 5463 and HCA 5103, or permission of program director.
 Three lecture hours a week.
 Credit: Three hours.

 HCA 5493.
 Performance Measurement and Quality in Health Care Administration.
 Basic measures and analysis of processes for quality and performance assessment utilizing qualitative and quantitative methods.
 Development of skills in evaluation methods and performance management with particular emphasis on the management of quality.
 Standard setting, performance assessment processes, and CQI/TQM.
 Prerequisites: HCA 5463 and HCA 5483, or permission of instructor.
 Three lecture hours a week.
 Credit: Three hours.